alexindigo/deeply/README.md

 assert.equal(subj(3, 4), result.a.b(3, 4));
 ```

-#### and their prototype chain

-In case you care about prototype objects, it will work too.
+#### Cloning Prototype Chain

+It will also clone prototype objects,
+so use this option with caution.

 ```javascript
 var clone = require('deeply');